-Nothing easier, he replied; when he was a youth he made a careful study of the piece; at present his thoughts run in another direction; like his grandfather Antiphon he is devoted to horses.
-But, if that is what you want, let us go and look for him; he dwells at Melita, which is quite near, and he has only just left us to go home.
+careful study of the piece; at present his thoughts run in another direction; like his grandfather Antiphon he is devoted to horses.
+But, if that is what you want, let us go and look for him; he dwells at Melita, which is quite near, and he has only just left us to go at Melita, which is quite near, and he has only just left us to go home.